 The permittee must develop a quality assurance plan (QAP) for all monitoring required by this permit.
+Within 180 days of the effective date of this permit, the permittee must submit written notice to EPA and IDEQ that the Plan has been developed or updated, and implemented.
 Any existing QAPs may be modified for compliance with this section.

-Within one year of the effective date of this permit, the permittee must submit written notice to EPA and IDEQ that the QAP has been developed and implemented.
 The permittee may submit written notification as an electronic attachment to the DMR.
-The file name of the electronic attachment must be as follows:

-YYYY_MM_DD_ID0027901_QAP_55099, where YYYY_MM_DD is the date that the permittee submits the written notification.
+The file name of the electronic attachment must be as follows: YYYY_MM_DD_ID0024953_QAP_55099, where YYYY_MM_DD is the date that the permittee submits the written notification.
 The plan must be retained on site and made available to EPA and/or IDEQ upon request.

 - 1. The QAP must be designed to assist in planning for the collection and analysis of effluent and receiving water samples in support of the permit and in explaining data anomalies when they occur. - 2.
 Throughout all sample collection and analysis activities, the permittee must use the EPA-approved QA/QC and chain-of-custody procedures described in EPA Requirements for Quality Assurance Project Plans (EPA/QA/R-5) and Guidance for Quality Assurance Project Plans (EPA/QA/G-5).
 The QAP must be prepared in the format that is specified in these documents. - 3.
-At a minimum, the QAP must include the following: - a) Details on the number of samples, type of sample containers, preservation of samples, holding times, analytical methods, analytical detection and quantitation limits for each target compound, type and number of quality assurance field samples, precision and accuracy requirements, sample preparation requirements, sample shipping methods, and laboratory data delivery requirements. - b) Map(s) indicating the location of each sampling point. - c) Qualification and training of personnel. - d) Name(s), address(es) and telephone number(s) of the laboratories used by or proposed to be used by the permittee.
+At a minimum, the QAP must include the following: - a) Details on the number of samples, type of sample containers, preservation of samples, holding times and temperatures, analytical methods, analytical detection and quantitation limits for each target compound, type and number of quality assurance field samples, precision and accuracy requirements, sample preparation requirements, sample shipping methods, and laboratory data delivery requirements. - b) Map(s) indicating the location of each sampling point. - c) Qualification and training of personnel. - d) Name(s), address(es) and telephone number(s) of the laboratories used by or proposed to be used by the permittee.

-- 4. The permittee must amend the QAP whenever there is a modification in sample collection, sample analysis, or other procedure addressed by the QAP. - 5.
-Copies of the QAP must be kept on site and made available to EPA and/or IDEQ upon request.
+4. The permittee must amend the QAP whenever there is a modification in sample collection, sample analysis, or other procedure addressed by the QAP.

+Copies of the QAP must be retained on site and made available to EPA and/or IDEQ upon request.